pierre-rouleau/usrhome/readme.rst

                                    - FILE is either a file name or glob.
-                                   - Either can use an absolute or relative path, where ~ identifying users' home.
+                                   - Either can use an absolute or relative path, where ~ identifies the users' home directory.
                                    - Multiple FILE /globs can be specified.
                                    - Only directories or symlink to directories identified  from the FILE(s) are listed.